-We alert those companies which appear to meet one or more of these criteria of our concern and request a response.
-If we receive a response and our engagement is positive, we will consider voting 'For, by exception' to our policy.
-We also consider any updates to data feeds (for example, changes to TPI scores or indications that a company has a valid reason to challenge the indicator, based on latest information).
+We alert those companies which appear to meet one or more of these criteria of our concern and request a response prior to making a final voting recommendation.
 We review our voting guidelines and methodologies for appraising compliance with these as part of our annual review of voting guidelines as described below.